Our Basement Rennovation

 Our basement has a low ceiling.
 Most areas are around 6 ½ feet high, although the main support beam running through the middle is only about 6 feet.
 We knew we couldn’t do anything to change this, but painting everything white makes the ceiling feel a little higher.

 The floor isn’t very level.
 There are some high spots and low spots, and there wasn’t much we could do about it.
-We used this floating floor, and it worked well.
+We used luxury vinyl flooring that would “float” (here’s the exact one we got, the finish is Stagecoach) and it worked well.
 When we first laid it, without any furniture in the room, you could feel some of the low spots.
 But now that we have furniture put down, it’s barely noticeable.
 We chose this floor because it’s 100% waterproof, so if water does make its way down to our basement, it should be ok.

 The room has six support columns, and most of them couldn’t be moved to other areas.
 To make them a little less ugly, we wrapped them with wood to give them a more decorative look.
 We also added electrical to some of the columns, so they’re functional, too!